Frequently Asked Questions

 Where can I get hold of a map?

 You can download a free map from our website right here!
-Alternatively, we sell detailed maps for £1 in our Visitor Information Centre, which come with a free attractions and accommodation.
+Alternatively, we sell detailed maps for £1 in our Visitor Information Centre, which come with a free guide to attractions and accommodation.
 If you spot one of the Bath Welcome Ambassadors around the city, they also carry maps.

 I only have two hours in Bath.
 What is there to do?